 Born on 21 April 1926 in London, Elizabeth became queen of Great Britain and Northern Ireland on 6 February 1952 following the death of her father, King George VI (1895–1952).
-Known for her efforts to modernise the institution of monarchy – and for her love of corgis – Elizabeth has ruled for 67 years and celebrated her Diamond Jubilee in 2012.
+Known for her efforts to modernise the institution of monarchy – and for her love of corgis – Elizabeth celebrated her Diamond Jubilee in 2012.

 Here, we bring you 12 surprising facts about Queen Elizabeth II…

 Elizabeth was not expected to become queen.
 The first child of the Duke and Duchess of York (who later became King George VI and Queen Elizabeth), Elizabeth stood third in line to the throne after her uncle, Edward, Prince of Wales (later King Edward VIII), and her father, the Duke of York.

 The teenage Princess Elizabeth performed alongside her younger sister, Margaret, in a number of pantomimes during the Second World War.
 Never-before-seen images emerged recently of a 15-year-old Elizabeth playing the part of Prince Florizel in Cinderella in 1941.